Paloma Beamer PhD

 Biography

-Dr. Beamer has served as Academic Councilor on the Board of the International Society of Exposure Science.
-She also serves on the advisory board for the Latino/a Association for Graduate Students in Engineering and Science at the University.
-She has been a long time member of the Society for Hispanic Professional Engineers and the Society for the Advancement of Chicanos and Native Americans in Science.
+Dr. Beamer has received a Mentored Quantitative Research Award from NIH, a Scientific Technological Achievement Award (Level I) from the US EPA.
+She has served on the Board of Scientific Counselors for both US EPA and ATSDR.
+Dr. Beamer is the Past President for the International Society of Exposure Science.
+She is currently an Associate Editor for Environmental Health Perspectives.
+She is a lifetime member of the Society for Hispanic Professional Engineers (SHPE) and the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).